-- 1. Make sure the water heater is full of water.
-Open a hot water faucet and allow a steady stream of water to flow out of the faucet to remove all air from the hot water circuit. - 2.
-With shore power connected to your boat, switch on the WATER HEATER circuit breaker at the AC side of the MDP. - 3.
-Wait for the water in the tank to heat up, then use as you would at home.
+1. Make sure the water heater is full of water.
+Open a hot water faucet and allow a steady stream of water to flow out of the faucet to remove all air from the hot water circuit.

+2. With the generator running or shore power connected to your boat, switch on the WATER HEATER circuit breaker at the AC side of the MDP.

+3. Wait for the water in the tank to heat up, then use as you would at home.